doublesecretagency/craft-notifier/docs/events/types/entries.md

 🚩

-### "When an entry is fully saved and propagated"
+## "When an entry is fully saved and propagated"

-Triggered once an entry has completely finished saving, and has propagated across all available sites.
+Sends a notification when **an entry has completely finished saving, and propagated across all sites**.